jialihuangli/Idea-Engine/README.md

 # Idea-Engine

 Something I've been working on as a replacement for Quizlet.
 Quizlet doesn't have many of the features I want from a study tool, so I decided to apply some of the Java I've learned to make something that fits my needs directly.
+This project is still a work in progress, and this is just the code for it, not the final build.